 - QLP_WUS_offloadingExitThresholdQ_LR: The cell quality threshold for exit condition of serving cell measurement offloading based on LR.

 These thresholds can be configured separately for LR measurements based on LP-SS and LR measurements based on SSB if a cell supports both measurement types as specified in TS 38.331 [3].
 SLP_WUS_offloadingEntryThresholdP_MR is the parameter SSearchThresholdP5 or SSearchThresholdP6 in TS 38.331 [3].
 SLP_WUS_offloadingEntryThresholdQ_MR is the parameter SSearchThresholdQ5 or SSearchThresholdQ6 in TS 38.331 [3].
 QLP_WUS_offloadingEntryThresholdP_LR is the parameter SRSRPThresholdLR3 or SRSRPThresholdLR4 in TS 38.331 [3].
 QLP_WUS_offloadingEntryThresholdQ_LR is the parameter SRSRQThresholdLR3 or SRSRQThresholdLR4 in TS 38.331 [3].
 QLP_WUS_offloadingExitThresholdP_LR is the parameter SRSRPThresholdLR5 or SRSRPThresholdLR6 in TS 38.331 [3].
 QLP_WUS_offloadingExitThresholdQ_LR is the parameter SRSRQThresholdLR5 or SRSRQThresholdLR6 in TS 38.331 [3].
 If UE supports both measurement types, it is up to UE implementation to choose LR measurements based on LP-SS or based on SSB for the determination of the entry/exit conditions of serving cell measurement offloading.

+5.2.4.12.x Low mobility criterion for UE supporting LP-WUS

+The low mobility criterion for UE supporting LP-WUS is fulfilled when for a period of TSearchDeltaPLPWUS the condition below is fulfilled, otherwise the low mobility criterion is not fulfilled:

+- (QrxlevmeasRef_lr – Qrxlevmeas_lr) < SSearchDeltaP-LPWUS,

+Where:

+- Qrxlevmeas_lr = current measured cell RX level value of the serving cell based on LR (RSRP).

+- QrxlevmeasRef_lr = reference measured cell RX level value of the serving cell based on LR (RSRP) set as follows:

+- After selecting or reselecting a new cell, or

+- When the entry condition for RRM relaxation is fulfilled and the UE chooses to start relaxed serving cell and neighbouring cell measurements on MR, or

+- When the entry condition for RRM relaxation is not fulfilled and the UE stops relaxed serving cell and neighbouring cell measurements on MR, or

+- If (Qrxlevmeas_lr - QrxlevmeasRef_lr) > 0, or

+- If the relaxed measurement criterion has not been met for TSearchDeltaP-LPWUS:

+- The UE shall set the value of QrxlevmeasRef_lr to the current measured cell RX level value of the serving cell based on LR (RSRP).

 <End of modified section>